ilyakatz/dotfiles/Readme.md

 `:Gsearch [term]` search through the files for term so that it can later be replaced with `:Greplace`

-`:TagbarToggle` - shows the structure of a file based on ctags
+`:Tagbar` - shows/hide the structure of a file based on ctags

 ### Multi-cursors